rneuhausler/coralModel-analyses/README.md

 sh coralModel-grazingLoop.sh
 ```

-### Exploring the outputs

 Once the model is done running, you should see a folder titled `output` in the `scripts` folder.
-In here, you will find all the csv files (described above) organized into folders named after some of the input parameters.
+In here, you will find all the csv files (described above in Outputs and Metrics) organized into folders (mentioned above in Outputs and Metrics).

 To explore your outputs:

 1. Open jupyter notebook (or lab)
 ```
 jupyter notebook
 ```
 2. Within jupyter, open `modelOutputViewer.ipynb`